célibat épanouissement solo

 The definition as found on the internet:

-The options are as varied as the number of humans on Earth, you'll forgive me for not elaborating ;)
+The options are as varied as the number of humans on Earth, so you'll forgive me for not elaborating ;)

 2. Deep friendship: building your chosen circle

-Singleness offers a unique opportunity to cultivate authentic relationships:
+Being single offers a unique opportunity to cultivate authentic relationships:

-Organize theme nights (blind test, board games, creative workshops, sports sessions, etc.)
+Organise themed evenings (blind test, board games, creative workshops, sports sessions, etc.)

 Take advantage of this period to: